malthe/chameleon/docs/index.rst

     </body>
   </html>

-The template on the left is the macro and the template on the right uses the macro and fills in the "content" slot.

-In the example, the built-in :ref:`load <load-expression>` expression is used to retrieve a template from the file system using a path relative to the calling template.
+In the example, the expression type :ref:`load <load-expression>` is used to retrieve a template from the file system using a path relative to the calling template.

-It's possible to define several (named) macros in a single template and also to extend an existing macro and define additional slots.
-Note that variables defined in the template will be available to the macro (such as in the example with ``document``); in addition, a macro may define *global* variables which will be available to the calling template.
+The METAL system works with TAL such that you can for instance fill in a slot that appears in a ``tal:repeat`` loop, or refer to variables defined using ``tal:define``.

 The third language subset is the translation system (known as the *internationalization language* or I18N):